 - What do you mean by ATM or ITM or OTM?
 These are different types of binary options.
 I highly suggest that if you are not familiar with these terms or the way forex moves, you purchase my latest book, Trading Nadex Binary Options Using Currencies.

 - Do I need the indicators?
 No, the strategy now filters using the higher timeframe with the TradersHelpDesk indicators for trading binary signals.
+The strategy follows the rules that Gail teaches her students as much as possible using two timeframes.
 However, you do need to manage your trade.

 - What if I sign-up and don’t like the signals?
 Simple, you send me an email to cancel or cancel directly in Paypal.